KRakeesh04/s1/src/content/docs/properties-of-materials/electrical-properties/06-piezoelectricity.md

 ## Piezoelectric Materials

-When a piece of piezoelectric material is mechanically deformed, e.g. compressed, a current will flow and charge its faces. and vice versa, it will be deformed when exerted to an electrical field.
+When a piece of piezoelectric material is mechanically deformed, a current will flow and charge its faces. and vice versa, it will be deformed when exerted to an electrical field.

 ```math
 Q=d\times F